 Our gross profit margin increased to 29.2% in 2017 from 27% in 2016.
-The increase in our gross profit margin in the year ended December 31, 2017 is mainly attributable to substantial higher revenue volume in our Mobility Division which is characterized with higher gross profit margins compared to our other divisions.
-This increase was partially offset by a decrease in our gross profit margin in the Services and Commercial Divisions.
+The increase in our gross profit margin in the year ended December 31, 2017 is mainly attributable to substantial higher revenue volume in our Mobility Solutions segment which is characterized by higher gross profit margins compared to our other segments.
+This increase was partially offset by a decrease in our gross profit margin in the Terrestrial Infrastructure Projects and Fixed Networks segments.

-The increase in the gross profit margin of the Mobility Division is mainly attributable to a different revenue mix and higher revenues in the year ended December 31, 2017 compared to the year ended December 31, 2016.
+The increase in the gross profit margin of the Mobility Solutions is mainly attributable to different revenue mix and higher revenue volume in the year ended December 31, 2017 compared to the year ended December 31, 2016.

-The decrease in the Commercial Division's gross profit margin is mainly attributable to lower revenues and a slightly higher fixed expenses level in the year ended December 31, 2017, compared to the year ended December 31, 2016.
+The decrease in the Fixed Networks gross profit margin is mainly attributable to lower revenue volume and a slightly higher fixed expenses level in the year ended December 31, 2017, compared to the year ended December 31, 2016.

-In the Services Division, the decrease in the gross profit margin is attributable to lower revenue from the FITEL projects and higher fixed expenses in the year ended December 31, 2017 compared to the year ended December 31, 2016.
+In the Terrestrial Infrastructure Projects, the decrease in the gross profit margin is mainly attributable to the fact that in 2017 we recognized a higher portion of our revenue from projects which carry lower margins and in addition a delay in some of our FITEL Regional Projects resulted in additional project costs and lower revenue in the year ended December 31, 2017 compared to the year ended December 31, 2016.